doubtfire-lms/docs.formatif.io/guides/all/glossary.md

     <tr>
       <td class="has-text-right"><strong>Administrator</strong></td>
       <td>
         Someone who has permissions within Formatif to create and manage the Formatif system.
-May or many not be a member of teaching staff.
+May or may not be a member of teaching staff.
       </td>
     </tr>